Welcome to the ACE Fall Monthly .Com Car Clinic.

 To see all the details on the items listed above and for some great Spring Driving Tips, check out the full article here.

 a.)
-Clear the air plenum near the windshield and/or sunroof of any fall debris that could be clogging or stopping-up the area.
+Clear the air plenum near the windshield and/or sunroof of any falling debris that could be clogging or stopping-up the area.

 b.)
 Consider winter tires as opposed to always relying on "all-season" tires.